MONITORING AND EVALUATION

 The boards of the two largest corporations we administer, the Kurra Aboriginal Corporation and the Granites Mine Affected Area Corporation, have funded and participated in a successful ‘good governance’ program for a number of years.

 A key aspect of the program has been ongoing monitoring and evaluation which regularly reviews the directors’ perspectives on what is going well, practical and contextual issues, and their aims and vision for the program.
+All participants in the program are committed to a director-centred approach based on the feedback gathered through the real-time evaluation.
+Prioritising director voices ensures the training is delivered in a way that best meets the directors’ learning needs.

 The boards of each corporation have approved public plain English summaries of their monitoring and evaluation reports for the first three years of the Good Governance Program.
 Find the KAC report here and the GMAAAC report here.